eliozola/hwork3/README.md

 # playing
-playing with some css ideas used by other developers
+playing with some css ideas seen on sites of other developers, wanted to try the cute a:after element used by Evan You